Man’s Best Friend:

 And why Albus could point out that Sirius Black had not really acted like an innocent man.

 He wasn’t one.
 Not altogether.
-Not in his own reckoning, anyway.
+Or, not in his own reckoning, anyway.

-Sirius Black really believed that Pettigrew was dead.
+Sirius Black believed that Peter Pettigrew was dead.

 He believed that he HAD killed him!